-- Ignore_empty (required argument) – The argument helps in determining whether empty cells are included in the resulting string.
+Ignore_empty (required argument) – This argument helps in determining whether empty cells are included in the resulting string.
 If the argument is TRUE, it will ignore empty values.
 If it is FALSE, it will include the empty values in the results.

-- Text1, text2,….text_n – The strings that we wish to join together.
-The TEXTJOIN function allows us to join 252 strings together.
+Text1, text2,….text_n – The strings that we wish to join together.
+The TEXTJOIN function allows us to join up to 252 strings together.

 How to use the TEXTJOIN Function in Excel?